How to Make a 3D Globe from 2D Vector Data

 image.png

-Wondering how our geography, cartography or geodesy would look like if those who made our planet also would make the same error in trigonometry and use a cosine instead of a sine in this simple formula.
-(2) The next globe also was not quite right - countries didn't want to stick properly to Earth, which made an interesting effect.
-(3) Eventually, all the problems were resolved and got the final globe.
+Wondering how our geography, cartography, or geodesy would look if those who made our planet also made the same error in trigonometry and used a cosine instead of a sine in this simple formula.
+(2) The next globe was also not quite right - countries didn't want to stick properly to Earth, which made an interesting effect.
+(3) Eventually, all the problems were resolved, and we got the final globe.
 (4)

 Data Attribution

-Data used in this tutorial originates from data made at Safe Software and example data that came with the MapInfo 2008 install.
+Data used in this tutorial originates from Safe Software and from example data that came with the MapInfo 2008 install.

 Was this article helpful?